by Johanna Mizgala

 Growing up in Germany, Martin Schoeller was deeply influenced by the work of August Sander and Bernd and Hilla Becher.
 He worked as an assistant to Annie Leibovitz from 1993 to 1996 and joined Richard Avedon at The New Yorker in 1999, where he continues to work while also shooting for other publications and advertising campaigns.
 His portraits are included in the permanent collection of the National Portrait Gallery in Washington, DC.
 He is represented by Hasted Kraeutler, Ace Gallery, and Camerawork.
 Martin Schoeller lives and works in New York. www.martinschoeller.com

 Johanna Mizgala is a freelance curator, critic, and educator.
-Her doctoral dissertation addresses the subject’s sense of humour in early photographic portraits, the collaborative nature of the portrait sitting, and how free-spirited examples of transgression question issues of race, class, and gender.
+Her doctoral dissertation addresses the subject’s sense of humour in early photographic portraits, the collaborative nature of the portrait sitting, and how free-spirited examples of transgression transcend distinctions of race, class and gender.